 differential equations and systems of differential equations.

-Assessment: Written test comprising theory and problem solving.
-Computer work and written assignements should be completed BEFORE the exam.
+Assessment: Written test comprising theory and problems.
+Assignments, requiring work with and without computer, which have to be completed BEFORE the exam.

 Credits: 7.
 Grading scale: TH.

 Credits: 0.
 Grading scale: UG.

 - FMAA01 Calculus in One Variable or FMAA05 Calculus in One Variable or FMAA50 Calculus or FMAB30 Calculus in Several Variables or FMAB35 Calculus in Several Variables or FMAB45 Calculus in One Variable A1 or FMAB50 Calculus in One Variable A2 or FMAB60 Calculus in One Variable A3 or FMAB65 Calculus in One Variable B1 or FMAB70 Calculus in One Variable B2